Hanwha Q CELLS Korea Announces Large-scale Solar Plant Deals in India and Philippines

 Founded in April 2011, Hanwha Q CELLS Korea aims to become a global leader in the downstream solar market, delivering integrated solar power plant solutions encompassing development, construction, and operation.
 Beginning with the completion of a rooftop solar power plant in Changwon in November 2011, we have been creating innovative and environmentally-friendly approaches to the construction

 of solar power plants.
 For example, we have made use of land and facilities that have stood dormant, including drainage pump stations, unused roads, and sewage treatment centers.
-We are expanding the 1.5 GW cell plant in Korea aiming to start manufacturing early 2016.
+We are expanding the 1.5GW cell plant in Korea aiming to start manufacturing early 2016.

 For more information, visit: www.hanwha.com/solar

-With more than 60 years track record of industrial leadership, Hanwha’s manufacturing and construction businesses encompass a broad range of fields from chemicals & materials, aerospace & mechatronics, total solar energy solutions, and global construction.
+Hanwha Group, founded in 1952, is one of the Top-Ten business enterprises in South Korea and a “FORTUNE Global 500” company.
+Hanwha Group has 61 domestic affiliates and 258 global networks in three major sectors: manufacturing and construction, finance, and services and leisure.
+With more than 65 years track record of industrial leadership, Hanwha’s manufacturing and construction businesses encompass a broad range of fields from chemicals & materials, aerospace & mechatronics, total solar energy solutions, and global construction.
 The finance network, covering insurance, asset management and securities, is the second largest non-bank financial group in South Korea.
 The services and leisure sector offers premium lifestyle services with retail and resort businesses.

 For more information, visit: www.hanwha.com